-Simultaneous with the reflectance, we also calculated the transmittance of both the full and half barbule for TE- and TM-polarised light, which yielded the absorptance (the absorptance is 1 minus the sum of the reflectance and transmittance).
+polarised light, which yielded the absorptance (the absorptance is 1 minus the sum of the reflectance and transmittance).
 The absorptance spectra clearly show the strong wavelength-dependent absorption of melanin that monotonically decreases for long wavelengths (Fig. 5B).
-Additionally, a reduced absorptance is visible at the position of the reflectance peak.
-The absorptances of the full and half barbule only slightly differ, indicating that the upper melanosome stack absorbs the main part of the incident light, leaving only a small part of the light flux to be additionally absorbed by the lower stack.
+In addition, a reduced absorptance is visible at the position of the reflectance peak.
+The absorptances of the full and half-barbule only slightly differ, indicating that the upper melanosome stack absorbs the main part of the incident light, leaving only a small part of the light flux to be additionally absorbed by the lower stack.